Ethically propagated native plants of the Pacific Northwest & Columbia River Gorge

 The Pacific Northwest Native Plant Primer

-We are excited to announce the release of our book, The Pacific Northwest Native Plant Primer: 225 Plants for an Earth-Friendly Garden, with publisher Timber Press, which hit the shelves in the spring of 2023!
-We feel this is a great resource for regional gardeners, particularly in Oregon and Washington.
+Our book, The Pacific Northwest Native Plant Primer: 225 Plants for an Earth-Friendly Garden, with publisher Timber Press was released in the spring of 2023!
+This is a great resource for regional gardeners, particularly in Oregon and Washington.
 It contains useful information for both beginning and seasoned native plant lovers and covers more than 225 species as we make suggestions of alternate species for different habitats and ecoregions in many of the plant profiles.

 Available wherever books are sold.
 We also have copies for sale in the nursery, so make an appointment to visit us and go home with a book and some plants recommended for you by the authors!